 Lasagna, with its proud layers, old-school status, and bronzed, cheesy top, belongs on a pasta pedestal.
-When I tell you declaratively that this is the best, most ultimate Vegetable Lasagna, know that I am staking my claim with the utmost respect!
+When I tell you declaratively that this is the ultimate, best Vegetable Lasagna, know that I am staking my claim with the utmost respect!

 Cheesy, saucy, and bursting with hearty Italian zest, this easy vegetable lasagna does justice to the Italian classic.

-With its declarative hug-you-from-the-inside vibe, this vegetarian lasagna is a pan of comfort, exactly what you need when you find yourself craving lasagna in the first place.
+With its declarative hug-you-from-the-inside vibe, this pan of comfort is exactly what you need when you find yourself craving lasagna in the first place.